MohammedRashad/Hydra-ROV/README.md

 **Work Flow :-**

-Via any android phone you can control the robot via usb cable to PC or wifi/bluetooth network.
+- Via any android phone you can control the robot via usb cable to PC or wifi/bluetooth network.

-PC bridge handles the orders then send them to the PIC MCU via Ethernet using UDP.
+- PC bridge handles the orders then send them to the PIC MCU via Ethernet using UDP.

-In the PIC it recieves the order and behaves according to it.
+- In the PIC it recieves the order and behaves according to it.

-PIC can send signals from sensors to PC Bridge.
+- PIC can send signals from sensors to PC Bridge via UDP.

+**Project Building Blocks :-**